 Sales tools for modern email warriors

-There used to be a time where most sales people were “road warriors”.
-Rarely in the office, they were out there looking for the next big deal.
+Most sales people once were “road warriors.”
+Rarely in the office, they were out looking for the next big deal.
 Things have changed, and today many of us spend an increasing amount of time at our desks and with ever-growing number of unread emails.
-(Or is it just me?).
+(Or is it just me?)
 I’ve put together a short list of tools that help to get organized and win more time for talking to customers.

 The basics – schedule time for reaching your activity goals